wp-plugins/constant-contact-widget/readme.txt

 = How do I style the Constant Contact widget? =

-The Constant Contact widget is container within a widget div element with the class "widget_sf_widget_constantcontact".
+The Constant Contact widget is contained within a widget div element with the class "widget_sf_widget_constantcontact".

 Using your favourite browser developer tool, see what styles your theme is applying to the widget, and add the class ".widget_sf_widget_constantcontact" to increase the priority of your style to target the Constant Contact widget.